-How Much Does It Cost to Refinance Student Loans?April 9, 2022
+How Much Does It Cost to Refinance Student Loans?May 17, 2022

-For borrowers with sky-high interest rates on their student loans, refinancing can be an excellent way to save money and pay off debt faster.
+For borrowers with sky-high interest rates on their student loans, student loan refinancing can be an excellent way to save money and pay off student loan debt faster.
 In fact, a 2021 U.S. News survey found that just 30% of private student loan borrowers took advantage of student loan refinancing.

 Why such a small number?
-Many people don’t understand how student loan refinancing works or think the cost of refinancing will be too high.
+Many people don’t understand the benefits of refinancing student loans – or how simple the process can truly be.

 While you may be interested in the idea of refinancing your debt, you may be worried about the cost of refinancing student loans.
 However, the cost may surprise you!